renoise/tools/Tools/com.renoise.xStream.xrnx/docs/coding_intro.md

 ## Transforming pattern data

 As you might have noticed, the previous examples were sometimes using `note_string`, and at other times, `note_value`.
 The difference is that one takes a string as argument and the other one is a numeric representation of the same value.
-So having the note specified as a number as a opposed to, say, `C-4`, is better when the note value is not a fixed value, but changes over time.

-Which brings us to...
+Having a string representation is good, because it's easier to remember `A-4` than the numeric representation of that pitch.
+But it would be pretty complex to raise a note by an octave - you would have to pick apart the string, and create a new string each time.

+Here, it's much easier and more convenient to simply raise the value by 12 (12 semitones == one octave):

+	-- raise existing notes by one octave xline.note_columns[1].note_value = xline.note_columns[1].note_value + 12

+> Note: if you have the need to convert between string and number values, the classes xNoteColumn and xEffectColumn have a lot of handy methods.
+See the [lua reference](lua_reference.md#supporting-classes) for more information

 ## Changing things over time